The fourth moment of Dirichlet L-functions along the critical line: Introduction

+The remainder is devoted to proving Theorems \ref{thmLq} and \ref{thmLT}, where we may impose some restrictions on the shifts.
+More precisely, we assume that each of the shifts lies in a fixed annulus with inner and outer radii $\asymp(\log T_1q)^{-1}$, which are separated enough so that $|\alpha\pm\beta|\gg(\log T_1q)^{-1}$, etc. We initially prove the theorems with these restrictions in place.
+Since every terms in the asymptotic formulae are holomorphic, the maximum modulus principle extends our results to all shifts $\ll(\log T_1q)^{-1}$.

-Throughout the paper, we use the notation $T_1=T+1$ for convenience.
-Also, we use the common convention that $\ve$ denotes an arbitrarily small positive constant which may vary from line to line, and that notations $(a,b)$, $[a,b]$ are the gcd and lcm of $a$ and $b$ respectively.
-The notations $\sigma_\lambda(n)$ and $\sigma_{\alpha,\beta}(n)$ are defined as
+\begin{notation} We use the common convention that $\ve$ denotes an arbitrarily small positive constant which may vary from line to line, and that notations $(a,b)$, $[a,b]$ are the gcd and lcm of $a$ and $b$ respectively.
+The notation $\sigma_{\alpha,\beta}(n)$ is defined via